bhupi1998/bhupi1998/README.md

 ### Hi there 👋
 My name is Bhupinder also known as BP.
-I have a technology diplome in Mechatronics and Robotics and I'm currently a 3rd year student in the Electrical Engineering Bachelor program at UVIC.
+I have a technology diploma in Mechatronics and Robotics and I'm currently a 3rd year student in the Electrical Engineering Bachelor program at UVIC.

 [![My Skills](https://skillicons.dev/icons?i=js,html,css,arduino,autocad,c,cpp,git,jest,matlab,)](https://skillicons.dev)